MapleLeaves-7/Book-Recommendations/README.md

 2. Data Analysis
 3. User End Product (Website)

 235,895 book links and the metadata of 47,414 books were crawled from the website [Goodreads](https://www.goodreads.com/).
-This data was then analyzed to get the most similar books to each book.
-And the website was built based on that data.
+This data was analyzed to get the books most similar to each book, and the website was built based on that analysis.

 ## Architecture Diagram